Sergei Stadler: Biography

-1979 — Marguerite Long–Jacques Thibaud Competition (Paris) (II Grand Prix and Special Prize for the best performance of French music);
+1979 — Marguerite Long–Jacques Thibaud Competition (Paris) (2 Grand Prix and Special Prize for the best performance of French music);

 1980 — International Jean Sibelius Violin Competition (Helsinki) (2nd Prize and Special Public Award);

-1982 — The International Tchaikovsky Competition (Moscow) (I Prize and Gold Medal).
+1982 — The International Tchaikovsky Competition (Moscow) (1 Prize and Gold Medal).

 Childhood and the beginning of the career

-Sergei Stadler was born on May 20, 1962 in Leningrad.
+Sergei Stadler was born on 20 May 1962 in Leningrad.
 He began to study music at the age of 5.
 His mother, a pianist and accompanist of the St. Petersburg Conservatory, taught him how to play the piano.
 He started to play the violin under the guidance of his father, the violist of the St. Petersburg Philharmonic Orchestra.

 Stadler graduated from the Special Music School under the Saint Petersburg Conservatory.
 Then he entered the Saint Petersburg Conservatory and graduated in three and a half years due to a busy concert and tour schedule.
 Later he was enrolled on postgraduate course of the Moscow Conservatory, after which Sergei Stadler began teaching violin art at the Saint Petersburg Conservatory.
 His professors were B. Sergeev, M. Wayman, B. Gutnikov, L. Kogan, V. Tretyakov, one of his teachers was David Oistrakh.

 World fame

 In 1984, after a tour with the Orchestra of the Saint Petersburg Philharmonic around Austria and Germany, his European fame came to the musician.
 30 concerts were played, at which the music of Tchaikovsky, Brahms, Sibelius, Glazunov, Prokofiev was performed.
 H. von Karajan attended the concerts in Vienna.

 During this period, Sergei Stadler has been playing the Stradivarius violin, owned by the State Collection.
 Before Stadler, David Oistrakh had been playing the same instrument for sixteen years.

-December 13, 1985 was a remarkable day, because a joint concert with Svyatoslav Richter was held at the Museum A.S.
+13 December 1985 was a remarkable day, because a joint concert with Svyatoslav Richter was held at the Museum A.S.
 Pushkin in Moscow, where Caprices by Paganini and Caprices by Schumann after Paganini sounded.

 Being the most welcomed guest on the 300th Bach’s anniversary, he played all the sonatas and partitas in the Church of St. Thomas in Leipzig in 1985.
 This was followed by a tour in Japan: sonatas and partitas by Bach and Paganini’s “24 Caprices”.
 In 1986 in Germany he was awarded a prize for best criticism of the year.
 During this period, he played about 150 concerts a year.

 In 1987, Sergei Stadler became one of the first foreign soloists to come on a tour around China after a long break.
 Concerts were played in Beijing and Shanghai.

 In January 1988, the musician’s first performance with an orchestra without a conductor took place because of a sad event – two days before the concert, maestro E. Mravinsky had died.
 However, held in the Leningrad Philharmonic, the concert marked the beginning of a series of successful projects with an orchestra without a conductor.

 In the early 90s, the musician played with the Russian National Orchestra all of Mozart’s violin compositions in Moscow and recorded Mozart’s concerts with the Saint Petersburg Philharmonic Orchestra.